 The Convention on Wetlands of International Importance, called the Ramsar Convention, is an intergovernmental treaty that provides the framework for national action and international cooperation for the conservation and wise use of wetlands and their resources.
 In 1971, representatives from 18 nations convened in Ramsar, Iran to encourage the conservation and wise use of all wetlands through local and national actions and international cooperation, as a contribution towards achieving sustainable development throughout the world.
 It is the only global environmental treaty that deals with a particular ecosystem and covers all geographic regions of the planet.
 The United States presently has 34 sites designated as Wetlands of International Importance, including Cheyenne Bottoms and Quivira.
 The two sites in Kansas, because of this sharing of habitat, often host over 90% of the world’s population of such species as Stilt Sandpipers and White-rumped Sandpipers, as well as hundreds of thousands of geese and cranes.

 Cheyenne Bottoms is a globally important stopover for thousands of migratory shorebirds and waterfowl; the site also supports other threatened or endangered birds during nesting, staging or wintering periods.
 Up to 600,000 shorebirds from at least 39 species, concentrate at the site during spring migration.
 Another 200,000 use the area in autumn.
 It has been estimated that 45% of all migratory shorebirds nesting in North America stage at Cheyenne Bottoms, including more than 90% of the continent’s populations of Wilson’s Phalarope, Long-billed Dowitcher, White-rumped Sandpiper, Baird’s Sandpiper, and Stilt Sandpiper.
 The site also provides important staging and nesting areas for waterfowl species including Mallards and Blue-winged Teal.
+Cheyenne Bottoms is made up of KS Department of Wildlife, Parks, and Tourism’s Cheyenne Bottoms Wildlife Area (19,857 acres) and The Nature Conservancy’s Cheyenne Bottoms Preserve (7,694 acres).
 Open to the public, it is an important area for conservation education, recreation and scientific research.
-In April 2002 the site was extended by nearly 8,000 acres and brought under management by The Nature Conservancy.

 Quivira National Wildlife Refuge